 “I remembered having seen a still from maybe eight months before, but the series wasn’t anywhere near coming out,” Kamm said when I called her on the phone.
 “Jonah is an old friend of mine, and I got really excited when I saw the billboard, but I didn’t remember that this was the thing that I had sent clothes out for.
 Then I sat down and was watching it, and I was like, Oh my God, there’s the trench.
 Sometimes you see your pieces out in the world, and you’re like, Oh, whoa, I do not need to take credit for that, but not in this case.”

 The coat is officially called the Trench Mostazo (mustard in Spanish because Kamm designed it while in Panama).
-I planned to buy it for myself, but Kamm confirmed that they have all sold out, except for the two she keeps at home.
+I planned to buy it for myself, but Kamm confirmed that they have all sold out, except for the two she keeps at home [editor’s note: the Mostazo trench has finally been restocked!].
 “I have one of every single thing I’ve ever made.
 That particular piece is one I love so much that I have one in the archive and one in my closet.”
 Though Kamm has made this trench for eight years, most of them were made in silk and linen — Stone’s version, part of Kamm’s spring/summer ’17 collection, was actually the first to be made in a weatherproof material.
 This season’s trench is navy blue and also water-resistant.

-But if you really fell for the mustard as I did, Kamm will be reissuing it in a few months (we’ll keep you posted).
-Until then, you can try one of the following mustard and brown trench coats on for size.
+If you really fell for the mustard, as I did, you can rejoice in the fact that it has just been reissued.
+But if you’re looking to replicate the vibe on a budget you can also try one of the following mustard and brown trench coats on for size.